JAVillarino/The-Drone-Rangers/README.md

 # The-Drone-Rangers

-To run the app, start up the frontend and the backend.
+## Backend

+To run it execute `python ./server/main.py`.

 ## Frontend

-There are two frontend applications:
+There are two frontend applications, the Live Farm App and the Simulation App.
+Both depend on the same backend server and will not run correctly if it has not already been started.

 ### Live Farm App
 To run the live farm management app, execute: